monsoonmaelstrom/book2/book2.md

 I sigh.

-“It’s just… Commander Selby asked you about her, and it seemed… odd.
+“It’s just… Commander Selby asked you about her, and it seemed… well, odd.
 Then when you were out of it, I asked Peter.
 He said I should ask you, and wouldn’t tell me anything else, but I can tell when he doesn’t want to talk about something, and he didn’t want to talk about that.”

 I let the silence stretch between us, trying to decide whether or not to tell her the truth, and she waits patiently.

 “How close were you and Lisette?”
-I ask finally.
+I interrogate, finally.

 “We were friendly, but we weren’t exactly friends.”

 I sigh again.
-“I killed her,” I say.
+“I killed her,” I admit.

 “Why?”